My name is Kelley Hudlow.

 As a certified Homiletic Peer Coach, I help preachers explore their preaching identity, spirituality, and sermons in a supportive community of fellow preachers through peer groups, individual coaching, and sermon analysis.

-I was ordained a deacon in 2011 and then a priest in 2020.
 My academic and professional training includes a Bachelor of Arts in History, a Juris Doctorate, the National Criminal Defense College, Education for Ministry through Sewanee, and the Alabama Ministry School.
 In 2021 I completed the David G. Buttrick Certificate Program in Homiletic Peer Coaching through Vanderbilt Divinity School.
-I am currently working on a Masters in Theopoetics and Writing through Bethany Theological Seminary
+I am currently working on a Master of Arts in Theopoetics and Writing through Bethany Theological Seminary.

 My preaching life.

 I have preached in a variety of settings, including bars, coffeeshops, parks, online, protests, and in a traditional church setting.
 These varied contexts have allowed me to utilize a variety of preaching methods.
 At present, my preaching life is focused on weekly lectionary preaching in small parishes.
 Because of the itinerant nature of my ministry, the Sunday sermon is my primary interaction with the congregations I serve.
 The primary purpose of the sermon is to proclaim the good news of God in Christ, but it is also a source of pastoral care and formation.
 As a preacher, sermon preparation is part of my weekly spiritual practice and it is my primary form of creative expression.
 I find great joy in being shaped by the rhythm of the Revised Common Lectionary and liturgical calendar, and the regular engagement of scripture for preaching.